Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Wy79gUb24es.md

 # [May 19th, 2020 Livestream](../2020-05-19.md)
 ## Q&A: Will you be using Unreal Engine 5 for Satisfactory?
 https://www.youtube.com/watch?v=Wy79gUb24es
-This question was possibly duplicated with a more recent answer: [January 31st, 2023 Livestream Q&A: Unreal Engine 5?](./yt-aDJlS-RPWCI.md) [https://www.youtube.com/watch?v=aDJlS-RPWCI](https://www.youtube.com/watch?v=aDJlS-RPWCI)
+This question was possibly duplicated with a more recent answer: [February 14th, 2023 Livestream Q&A: Any updates on plans for Unreal Engine 5?](./yt-vDUAl6Vc08A.md) [https://www.youtube.com/watch?v=vDUAl6Vc08A](https://www.youtube.com/watch?v=vDUAl6Vc08A)

 ### Topics